mattmunichYT/IceBoatRacing/README.md

 ```
 Each stage fills the region with the corresponding stained-glass, synced with title countdown and pling sounds.

+### 🅿️ Pit Boxes (Mandatory Pit Stops)

+Each race can require racers to complete a configurable number of pit stops before finishing counts as valid — enforced end-to-end, from trigger detection through final standings.

+**Setup (`/pitbox create <race>`):**

+1. **Name the pit box** — for identification in `/pitbox list`
+2. **Define location** — select 2 corners with the wooden shovel wand (reuses the same wand as `/checkpoint create`), then confirm
+3. **Set duration** — seconds the stop takes
+4. **Set allowed players** — specific names, or `*` for anyone racing
+5. **Pick a color** — solid or gradient (see below)

+**At race time:**

+- Pit box detection is folded into the same `PlayerMoveEvent` loop used for checkpoint crossing — no separate listener re-walking every racing boat each tick.
+- Entering an eligible, unoccupied box freezes the boat (velocity zeroed every tick) for the box's duration — no early exit is possible, since the freeze itself keeps the player inside the trigger volume.
+- An adaptive title countdown (`5, 4, 3...
+Go!`) tracks the box's configured duration, with a rising-pitch pling on completion.
+- Only one player may occupy a given box at a time; a box can be scoped to specific player names (e.g. a 2-driver team) or opened to everyone.
+- Each race tracks a `requiredPitStops` count (`/race setPitStops <race> <amount>`, defaults to 1).
+Racers who cross the finish line short of that count are automatically **disqualified**, with an immediate broadcast notice and a `DSQ` marker at the bottom of the final standings — below all qualified finishers, in original crossing order.

+**Colors:** a preset `PitBoxColor` enum (not free-form hex), including real F1 team livery gradients — McLaren, Mercedes, Red Bull, Ferrari, Williams, VCARB, Aston Martin, Haas, Alpine, Audi, Cadillac — plus solid basics and a few extra gradients (the plugin's own brand gradient, fire, rainbow).
+Colors render via MiniMessage and apply to both the "BOX BOX" call and the countdown title.
+Editable post-creation with `/pitbox setColor <race> <id> <color>`.

+> Pit box task type is stored as an enum (`TIMED` for now) rather than hardcoded, so future task types can be added without a config migration.

 ### 🌍 Multi-Language (i18n)

 Two built-in languages: `en_US` (default), `fr_FR`.
 Set in `config.yml`: